COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 / Function description:

 - `Update`: Load the next dialogue box when the player presses the interact key.
 If there are no more dialogue boxes to load, then the combat level is loaded.
-- `OnTriggerEnter2D`: Check if the player collides with the `GameObject` that has this script attached and starts the dialogue if so.
+- `OnTriggerEnter2D`: Check if the player collides with the `GameObject` that has this script attached and start the dialogue if so.

 ==== `QuestionData` <QuestionDataDetailed>